-communication devices which adversely affect a No student will be penalized for failing to wear the school uniform due to financial hardship.
+No student will be penalized for failing to wear the school uniform due to financial hardship.
 The student or parent will share with a trusted school adult if obtaining the required uniform presents a financial burden.
 Each school seeks to assist students experiencing financial hardship in meeting uniform requirements.
-Assistance may be in various forms: recycle uniforms through trade or resell through a student or parent organization as a fund raising project, accept donations of clothing or financial assistance from the community, businesses, PTA, and other supporters, operate for stores that sell or provide clothing meeting the uniform
+Assistance may be in various forms: recycle uniforms through trade or resell through a student or parent organization as a fund raising project, accept donations of clothing or financial assistance from the community, businesses, PTA, and other supporters, operate a clothing closet of available uniforms, or provide coupons for stores that sell or provide clothing meeting the uniform policy.